CAPITAL IMPROVEMENT PROGRAM

 -

 If a project cannot proceed as planned due to funding issues, permitting delays, or other challenges, it may be rescheduled or phased in over multiple years.
-The CIP is designed to be flexible so that the city can respond to changing circumstances while still moving forward on important improvements.
+The CIP is designed to be flexible so that the City can respond to changing circumstances while still moving forward on important improvements.

 -